Version: 2022.3

 Property Function

-Load Previous Project on Startup Enable this setting to always load the previous Project at startup.
+Load Previous Project on Startup Always load the previous project at startup.

-Disable Editor Analytics (Pro only) Enable this setting to stop the Editor automatically sending information back to Unity.
+Disable Editor Analytics (Pro only) Stop the Editor automatically sending information back to Unity.

 Script Changes While Playing Choose Unity’s behavior when scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info